Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Photonic properties

-{\it Photonic properties.}$-$ In this section, we turn our attention to photonic quantities that can be measured directly or indirectly in optical experiments \cite{CavExp_Bertet, CavExp_Schuster, QDsqueeze_Schulte, optomech_Brooks, optomech_Safavi-Naeini}.
+In this section, we turn our attention to photonic quantities that can be measured directly or indirectly in optical experiments~\cite{CavExp_Bertet, CavExp_Schuster, QDsqueeze_Schulte, optomech_Brooks, optomech_Safavi-Naeini}.
 Introducing the photon number operator $N_{ph} = a^\dag a$, in Fig.~\ref{fig:PhotonNumber}~(b) we compute the photon number $\langle N_{ph}\rangle$ in the ground state of the electron-photon Hamiltonian~\ref{eq:Hc} at different cavity frequencies.
 With the guide of the dotted lines indicating the values of $\mu_{ps}$, we reveal peaks in the photon occupation number at the parity crossings of the ground state.
-Moreover, the position of the peaks barely change with the cavity frequency, in agreement with the weak energy dependence of the MBS with frequency shown in Fig.~\ref{fig:ManyBodySpectrum}~(a).
-In Appendix~\ref{photoN_MF} we compute the photon number with mean field decoupling (MFD) and reveal qualitatively the same features as in Fig.~\ref{fig:PhotonNumber}~(b), although the magnitudes considerably differ between MFD and ED.
-The behavior of the photon number in the excited states is distinct from that of the ground state; see Appendix~\ref{PhotoNExc}.
+Moreover, the positions of the peaks barely change with the cavity frequency, in agreement with the weak energy dependence of the MBS with frequency shown in Fig.~\ref{fig:ManyBodySpectrum}~(a).
+We note that the photon number computed with mean field decoupling (MFD) (see Appendix~\ref{solvers}) reveals qualitatively the same features as in Fig.~\ref{fig:PhotonNumber}~(b), although the magnitudes considerably differ between MFD and ED.
+The dependence of the photon number on the parity switching points of the Kitaev chain can be understood from the mean field Hamiltonian that demonstrates that $\langle a^\dag a\rangle$ is proportional to the expectation value of an electronic operator.
+Expanding the Hamiltonian to second order in the light-matter coupling strength $g$ and taking a large frequency limit, we obtain the relation between the photon number and the expectation value of the diamagnetic current operator $\langle J_d\rangle$, $\langle a^\dag a\rangle \approx \langle J_d\rangle^2/ \left(4 \omega_c^2\right)$ (see Appendix~\ref{photoN_MF} for the details of the derivation.)

+With ED we find that the behavior of the photon number in the excited states is distinct from that of the ground state; see Appendix~\ref{PhotoNExc}.
 The sharp transitions seen in the photon number at a given excited state coincide with the approach of higher excited states to the said state in the many-body energy spectrum.
+Finally, we find that the photon number is independent of the photonic cutoff for $N_c \geq 5$ (see Appendix~\ref{photonCutoff}).